Generating income and maximising funds

 School example: discounted rates for the community

-Paddington Academy, Westminster, is a secondary school with over 1000 students.
+Paddington Academy, Westminster, is a secondary school with over 1000 pupils.
 The academy remains open in the evenings to host local sports activities.
-It provides facilities and grounds for various groups and occasions at competitive rates in the evenings, on Saturdays and during the school holidays.
+It also provides facilities and grounds for various groups and occasions at competitive rates in the evenings, on Saturdays and during the school holidays.

-The academy also develops a feeling of community spirit by offering discounted rates for those in the local community.
+The academy also develops a feeling of community spirit by offering competitive rates for local community groups.

 Develop relationships with local businesses